bstaton1/r-n-shell/SimFitSRA/README.md

 This is a shell script that calls each of the R scripts described below.
 It runs Program.R through a loop and calls the other post processing scripts.
 It also prints progress messages to the console.

+**Note:** You may need to change the location where your computer looks for R. This is found at the top of this script.

 ### Program.R

 This script is the one that calls the functions in `/Functions` to actually carry out the analysis.
 This script is intended to be ran many times, each time with a different seed.
 Each time it is sourced, it will perform `nsim` different iterations and write the output to a created directory `/Output/OutSeed`.